pvanhauw/Aggregate/README.md

 ## TODO
- -Finish readme and documentation (data extraction using a serie of point) -Add more ways to defined the aerodynamic frame, as well as graphical representation.
-Only Ry(-alpha) o Rz(-beta) is supported.
+ -Finish readme and documentation (data extraction using a serie of point) -Add selection input for defining the aerodynamic frame, as well as graphical representation. f(x) : x -> Rz(-beta) o Ry(-alpha) (x) is the rotation to define the couple (AoA,AoS).
  -Add vizualisation for data point extraction
  -Add more unit test: all least one for all the exemples -Add axis representation
- -Document defaut (alpha, beta) transformation used to compute the coefficients
+ -Document defaut (alpha, beta) transformation used to compute the coefficients -Apply the geometric transformation also to friction coefficient when the integration is enable
 ## Exemples

 ### Integrate